 December 4, 2012

-November was a good month for Pacific McGeorge alumni seeking to win, retain or be appointed to Superior Court judgeships in California while a longtime adjunct professor also was named to the bench.
+November was a good month for McGeorge alumni seeking to win, retain or be appointed to Superior Court judgeships in California while a longtime adjunct professor also was named to the bench.

 Sarah Heckman, '99, became the first Sutter County judge elected to the bench in more than 25 years with her victory in a general election runoff.
 Since the 1980s, Sutter County judges have retired mid-term and been replaced through gubernatorial appointment.
 Heckman emerged as the front-runner after the June primary, beating out eight other candidates including several other McGeorge alums.
 She has served as managing attorney of the Sutter Courts Law Center self-help programs since 2002 after beginning her legal career as a deputy district attorney.